Ayres's hawk-eagle: Biology

 Ayres's hawk-eagle is a bird hunter, almost to the exclusion of any other type of prey, especially doves and pigeons, it soars high above the ground to search for prey.
 It is unique for a Aquilinae eagle in its falcon-like highly aerial method for hunting birds on the wing, an aptitude it shares with the Asian rufous-bellied eagle.
-Favored in diet in some areas are laughing doves and red-eyed doves.
+Favoured in diet in some areas are laughing doves and red-eyed doves.
 Once a bird has been singled out, the eagle stoops to intercept it in mid air.
 Other than birds it has been recorded as catching a few mammals including bush squirrels, and fruit bats.
 They are an exceptional agile and fast eagle and can overtake many birds in flight.
 The Ayres's hawk-eagle predominantly hunt quite small birds, typically weighing from 40 to 200 g, and can sometimes include nestling birds in their diet.
 However, it quite commonly takes heavier birds than in the aforementioned weight range, including rock pigeons and African grey hornbills.
 Sometimes they will overtake birds up to over twice their size including white-faced whistling ducks, assorted francolins and guineafowls and even other birds of prey including gabar goshawks and shikras.